 S.B.
 No. 1549 amends the Occupations Code to modify the meeting frequency requirements for county bail bond boards.
-Specifically, it changes Subsection (b) to require boards to meet at least once a month, while also adding a new Subsection (d) that stipulates boards in counties with populations under 1.3 million and containing a municipality with a population of 750,000 or more must meet at least six times a year during specified months (January, March, May, July, September, and November) at the call of the presiding officer.
+Specifically, it updates Section 1704.055 by deleting the previous reference to Subsection (c) and inserting new provisions in Subsection (d).
+Under the new language, boards in counties with populations under 1.3 million that contain a municipality with a population of 750,000 or more are required to meet at least six times a year during specified months (January, March, May, July, September, and November) at the call of the presiding officer, in addition to other meetings as needed.

-Additionally, the bill amends Section 1704.162(h) to clarify that if a board tables a license holder's application for renewal or fails to act on it, the applicant's current license remains valid until the next board meeting.
-This provision applies only to renewal applications submitted after the bill's effective date, which is set for July 1, 2025, contingent upon receiving a two-thirds vote from both houses of the legislature.
-If the necessary vote is not achieved, the bill will take effect on September 1, 2025.
+The bill also amends Section 1704.162(h) to clarify that if a board tables a license holder's application for renewal or fails to act on it, the applicant's current license remains valid until the next board meeting.
+This amendment applies only to renewal applications submitted after the effective date of the Act, with prior applications governed by the law in effect at that time.
+The Act is set to take effect on July 1, 2025, contingent upon receiving a two-thirds vote from both houses of the legislature; otherwise, it will take effect on September 1, 2025.

 Statutes affected: